project-oak/oak/oak_channel/SPEC.md

-# Oak Baremetal Communication Protocol Specification
+# Oak Restricted Kernel Communication Protocol Specification

-This document serves as a specification of the protocol used for communication between the Untrusted Launcher and Trusted Runtime.
-The Trusted Runtime should be able to communicate with any implementation of the Untrusted Launcher that implements this specification.
+This document serves as a specification of the protocol used for communication between the Untrusted Launcher (running on the host) and Enclave Binry built with the Restricted Kernel (running inside a guest VM).

-In the specification below the Trusted Runtime will henceforth be referred to the as the "service".
+In the specification below the Enclave Binary will be referred to the as the "service".
 The Untrusted Launcher will be referred to the as the "client".

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be